bsc-s2/lua-acid/doc/acid/dbagent.md

 ####   param.allowed_field

 The fields to insert or to set or to increase, the argument value in request is the new value or the increment of that field.
+If not specified, all fields are allowed to present in request arguments.

 ####   param.ident